The L1-Potts functional for robust jump-sparse reconstruction: Introduction

+and its continuous time counterpart.
+Here the regularity term $J(u) = \| \nabla u \|_0$ counts the number of jumps of $u.$ (The abusive but appealing norm notation $\|\cdot\|_0$ has been popularized by the sparsity community \cite{elad2010sparse}.)
+A minimizer of the $L^1$-Potts functional may be seen as a {\em jump-sparse} approximation to the data $f.$

-The investigation of \eqref{eq:potts_L2} can be traced back to R. Potts \cite{potts1952some} in 1952 and even to E. Ising \cite{ising1925beitrag} in 1925 in a physical context.
+The investigation of $L^2$-Potts functionals (with the $L^1$ norm in \eqref{eq:potts_L1_discFir} replaced by $\|\cdot\|_2^2$) can be traced back to R. Potts \cite{potts1952some} in 1952 and even to E. Ising \cite{ising1925beitrag} in 1925 in a physical context.
 S. Geman and D. Geman \cite{geman1984stochastic} were the first to consider such functionals in the context of image processing.
-For a thorough account on the history we refer to \cite{winkler2005don} and the references therein.
+For a thorough account on the history we refer to \cite{winkler2005don} and references therein.
 More recent results can be found in \cite{wittich2008complexity, boysen2009consistencies}.
-Higher dimensional Potts functionals are computationally infeasable \cite{boykov2001fast}, but can be tackled by restricting the set of admissible partitions.
-One approach in that direction are wedgelets \cite{donoho1999wedgelets}.

-As with $TV$ minimization, we see in this paper that the $L^1$-Potts functional is more robust to non Gaussian noise than the $L^2$ variant, and that it yields comparable results for Gaussian noise.
-As a tradeoff, the $L^1$ data term is mathematically and algorithmically much more challenging than the $L^2$ variant.
-However, we shall see in this work that solutions of the $L^1$-Potts functional can be obtained as fast as those of the $L^2$ variant, answering a question of V. Liebscher \cite{liebscher2011geiz}.
-In fact, we present a fast algorithm to exactly solve \eqref{eq:potts_L1_discFir} in $O(n^2)$ time and $O(n)$ space.
-The minimization technique for \eqref{eq:potts_L1_discFir} is of combinatorial type.
+Our investigation of $L^1$-Potts functionals is motivated by a signal processing problem; namely, the reconstruction of piecewise constant signals from noisy and blurred spatial measurements $f$.
+Recovery of piecewise constant signals from corrupted data is a task needed in various fields of applied sciences.
+Examples are the reconstruction of brain stimuli \cite{winkler2005don}, the cross-hybridization of DNA \cite{drobyshev2003specificity, hupe2004analysis} and MALDI imaging \cite{schoenmeyer2011automated}.
+The data may be incomplete frequency information as in \cite{candes2006robust, march2000reconstruction} or noisy and blurred measurements as in this paper.
+Frequently, the type of noise is unknown or known to be non-Gaussian.

+The above reconstruction task is an inverse problem which is typically approached by minimization of an energy functional reflecting a tradeoff between data fidelity and regularity.
+In this regard, classical Tykhonov approaches favor oversmoothed solutions and are not robust to non-Gaussian noise.
+To overcome these limitations, various functionals have been proposed; cf. \cite{nikolova2003minimizers}.
+In particular, $L^1$-TV and related minimization problems have gained a lot of interest in recent years, see e.g. \cite{clason2009duality,chambolle2011first,fu2006efficient, yang2009efficient} and references therein.
+Under the prior assumption of jump-sparse signals, the number of jumps of $u$ is a more natural penalty than the total variation $\|\nabla u \|_1.$ This directly leads to the minimization of the $L^1$-Potts functional \eqref{eq:potts_L1_discFir}.
+The numerical experiments in this paper indicate that $L^1$-Potts minimization outperforms $L^1$-TV minimization whenever the underlying signal is jump-sparse.
+Furthermore, the $L^1$-Potts functional is more robust to non-Gaussian noise than the $L^2$-Potts functional and yields comparable results for Gaussian noise.